TheCongaGuy/Legaless/README.md

 # Legaless
-A little game I made back in highschool for a No Keyboard game jam
+A little game I made back in highschool for the No Keyboard Game Jam.
+It was extremely hastily put together and the first time I have programmed something without any help at all.
+Needless to say, the code is aweful as this was made back in 2019, before I took any classes in Computer Science.
+That's not to say I wasn't ambitious though.
+I added music, sound effects, and a hidden easter egg for completing the final secret level.
+I even implemented (very limited) options for volume and sound effect control (though it needed a patch after the game jam end date).